iiccsss/iiccsss.github.io/_pages/registration.md

 ## Accommodation in Tübingen
 We have reserved 36 beds in Tübingen’s [youth hostel](https://www.jugendherberge.de/en/youth-hostels/tuebingen-113/portrait), and we recommend staying there together for a better group experience.
 There are rooms with 2-4 beds, and breakfast is included for a price of 37.90€ per night.
 If you want to stay at the hostel, please indicate so in the registration form — again, first come first served!
 For people who want to organize their own accommodation, we recommend having a look at [uni accommodations](https://uni-tuebingen.de/en/international/welcome-center/guide-for-international-researchers/accommodation).
 Of course you can also try to book a place at the youth hostel directly (beyond our 36 beds reservation).
 Or you can book an AirBnB or couch-surf or camp...

+<p style="color:#ff0000">NOTE: As of June 12th, the 36 beds at the youth hostel are booked out already.
+However, you can still sign up for it in the form and you will be placed on a waiting list.
+We will notify you, once a place is free.
+Again, you can still try to make a reservation with the youth hostel directly.</p>

 ## Participant contributions — Blitz Talks

 Of course, the summer school is not only meant for you to listen to our speakers, but also to interact with and learn from your peers!
 A great way to do this is to present a project you are working on as a blitz talk (~15min).
 It is not necessary to commit to giving a presentation during registration, but in the registration form we will ask you to indicate how likely you are to present.
 We will then contact you again a little bit closer to the event, and ask you to provide more information.